WaifuForever/mango-prediction/README.md

 To run Tensorflow, you need at least 3 GB of free RAM or a GPU

-do not use vgg16 with adam optimizer! do not put a Relu activaton fuction after a sigmoid in cnn architeture Train_Generator no longer saves generated images into augmented folder, this part of the code is commented
+do not use vgg16 with adam optimizer! apparently using sigmoid as activation function requires a BatchNormalization() in each layer. do not put a Relu activation fuction after a sigmoid in cnn architeture Train_Generator no longer saves generated images into augmented folder, this part of the code is commented